Frank Schirrmacher: Public debates

 In a 2006 interview with Schirrmacher, Nobel laureate Günter Grass admitted to have served in the Waffen-SS as a young man.
 Grass made the admission in a conversation about his new autobiography, Peeling the Onion, saying he had been drafted at the age of 17 into the Waffen-SS—the combat force of the SS—in the final months of World War II.
 The interview stirred up a worldwide debate and forced Grass' publisher to publish the book earlier than intended.

+Schirrmacher died on 12 June 2014 following a cardiac arrest, at the age of 54.

 Honours

 Among other awards and honours, Schirrmacher received the International Corinne Book Prize, and in 2007 he was awarded the "Kulturpreis Deutsche Sprache" which is among the highest cultural prizes in the German-speaking world.